michael-adams-dev/michael-adams-dev/README.md

 - ⚡ Fun fact: ...
 -->

-Currently learning Ruby and loving it!
+ At the moment I'm learning Ruby and loving it!